mythril-hypervisor/mythril/README.md

 ## Running the Hypervisor

-After building the multiboot2 application as described above, a linux kernel and initramfs must be added to the `scripts/` directory.
-The kernel must be named `vmlinuz` and the initramfs must be named `initramfs`.
+After running the build steps as described above, an initramfs must be added to the `scripts/` directory with the name `initramfs`.
 Once in place, the hypervisor can be executed with:

 ```
 make qemu